fer-osorio/cipher-fortis/README.md

 the output file, just run `./decrypt`; the .txt file name and the name of the file where the key is stored will be asked for the decryption, and the decrypted message will be shown in the CLI.

-An example of encryption could be
+An example of encryption could be:

 ```
 $ ./encrypt